 Marketing by email

-If you have provided us with information about your interest areas or location or, if you have purchased or used our products and/or services, we may use this information to tailor the content of our emails to you.
+Members and non-members – If you have provided us with information about your interest areas or location or, if you have purchased or used our products and/or services, we may use this information to tailor the content of our emails to you.
 We will not send you marketing emails if you have opted out of receiving them.
 Any marketing emails we send you will include an unsubscribe link at the end of the email.

-- clicking the ‘unsubscribe’ link in any promotional emails you receive from us
+- clicking the ‘unsubscribe’ link in any promotional emails you receive from us;

 - phoning us on 020 7470 4800 (Mon-Fri 9am-5pm BST/GMT).

-Our emails may contain technological measures which may collect the data set out in the section headed 'Personal information we collect at receipt and opening of emails or when you use our websites' above.
+Our emails may contain technological measures that may collect the data set out in the section headed ‘Personal information we collect at receipt and opening of emails or when you use our websites’ above.
 We may use this information for purposes such as determining how to improve our communications to users and which of our emails are more interesting to users.

 Surveys, feedback and contests